nielswadsholt/misc/README.md

 # misc
-Small library of assorted python scripts
+Small library of assorted Python 2.7 scripts

 Contents:
 base_converter.py - Converts a number from one base to another